etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Callout.md

   - Etendo Infrastructure
   - Etendo ERP
   - FIC
+title: How to Create a Callout
 ---

-# How to create a callout
+# How to Create a Callout

 ##  Overview